-8.8.9 Advisors and Lost RAFs [FS 99/00 #12]
+8.7.9 Advisors and Lost PINs

-The Registrar's Office will not reissue lost RAFs or PIN numbers without written authorization from the advisor.
+The Registrar's Office will not reissue lost PIN numbers without written authorization from the advisor.
 Acceptable written authorization includes a hand-written or word-processed note, not an email correspondence.
 The note may be carried by the student to the Registrar's Office.